 CFRs are only opened if there is a serious fire threat in the local area.
 This will be communicated in accordance with an emergency warning.

-CFRs are on stand-by to open on days of Severe, Extreme and Code Red fire danger.
+CFRs are on stand-by to open on days of Extreme and Catastrophic fire danger.

 Will I be safe at a CFR during a fire?